 We have a zero tolerance approach to modern slavery and human trafficking and we are committed to ensuring that it has no presence in our supply chains or in any part of our business.
 We are committed to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place.

 Our internal policies and employment procedures are reviewed regularly to ensure compliance with the Act.
-Particular policies relevant to the combating of modern slavery and human trafficking include our Procurement Policy (which establishes our supplier selection methodology) and Confidential Reporting Policy (designed to encourage and protect any member of staff who wishes to raise any concerns related to the activities of the firm).
-We offer our staff a confidential reporting line, managed by an independent third party, which is accessible by telephone or online 24 hours a day, 365 days a year.
-In the last financial year, we extended our confidential reporting line so that it is now available to third parties including our suppliers and contractors.
+Particular policies relevant to the combating of modern slavery and human trafficking include our Procurement Policy (which establishes our supplier selection methodology and process for vetting new suppliers) and Confidential Reporting Policy (designed to encourage and protect any member of staff who wishes to raise any concerns related to the activities of the firm).
+We offer a confidential reporting line, managed by an independent third party, which is accessible by telephone or online 24 hours a day, 365 days a year.
+This is available for use by staff and third parties including our suppliers and contractors.

 Due diligence processes

-Whilst we outsource few legal services, we have fairly extensive supplier relationships.
-Each outsourced service supplier is carefully considered as are other suppliers when awarding or renewing business.
+Whilst we outsource few legal services, we have fairly extensive supplier relationships across the Mishcon de Reya Group.
+Our Procurement Policy requires that service suppliers be carefully considered when awarding or renewing business.
 We ensure that all on-site contractors, who provide staff to work on our London premises, apply the London Living Wage to those staff.

 We have continued to review our suppliers on a regular basis and have committed to work with organisations who share our values.
-We monitor and review the controls undertaken by our suppliers and now require, from our key suppliers, an annual statement of their commitment to our Supplier Code of Conduct.
+We monitor and review the controls undertaken by our suppliers and require, from our key suppliers, an annual statement of their commitment to our Supplier Code of Conduct., including where practicable, key suppliers to members of the Mishcon de Reya Group.

 Our standard supplier contract terms require suppliers to confirm that they comply with all applicable anti-slavery legislation and permit us to audit their compliance with the same.